project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

 (via *nets*).
 This first step is usually very application specific and so Rig does not provide any functions at this stage.

-In the next phase of application execution (place and route) the graph of vertices and nets is mapped onto specific cores and routes in SpiNNaker's network.
-Rig provides a number of utilities and algorithms for performing place and route tasks on SpiNNaker applications in the :py:mod:`rig.place_and_route` module.
-The figure below illustrates how the Rig library breaks place and route into three stages: placement, allocation and routing.
+In the place and route phase of application execution, this graph of vertices and nets is mapped onto specific cores and routes in SpiNNaker's network.
+Rig provides a number of utilities and algorithms for performing place and route tasks for SpiNNaker applications in the :py:mod:`rig.place_and_route` module.
+The figure below illustrates how Rig breaks place and route into three stages: placement, allocation and routing.
 In most applications this process can be handled automatically by a simple wrapper function but more advanced applications can customise the process.

 .. figure:: diagrams/place_and_route.png
     :alt: The standard place-and-route process used in most neural simulators.